-Limited Companies, Limited Liability Partnerships, Charitable companies can use this facility.
+Limited Companies, Limited Liability Partnerships, and Charitable companies can use this facility.

 What information is to be submitted?

-The details which can be submitted online are type of formation, details of changes in name, audit waived, full or shortened accounts, variation in accounts starting date, and accounts of sleeping firms.
+The details which can be submitted online are type of formation, changes in name, audit waived, full or shortened accounts, variation in accounts starting date, and accounts of sleeping firms.

 It is important to note that a full audited account set cannot be submitted online.

-Other information which can be submitted online include statement of confirmation of the firm, assigning of shares, revision of official location, information on a specific place for checking firm data, request/cancellation to remove a firm officially, details of assets purchased, kept as securities for loans/release of loans.
+Other information which can be submitted online includes a statement of confirmation of the firm, assigning of shares, revision of official location, information on a specific place for checking firm data, request/cancellation to remove a firm officially, details of assets purchased, kept as securities for loans/release of loans.

-Other details which may be submitted/withdrawn digitally are information, updates, revision on appointment/suspension of directors/corporate secretaries/secretaries and directors stay location, people having noteworthy authority, pertinent legal institution and other registered individuals.
+Other details which may be submitted/withdrawn digitally are information, updates, revision on appointment/suspension of directors/corporate secretaries/secretaries and directors stay location, people having noteworthy authority, pertinent legal institutions, and other registered individuals.

 Charitable firms should submit complete accounts which fulfill both company and charity law, and these should be submitted to Companies House and the concerned charity authority of the particular region.